lo9manbk/B_BOX/README.md

 ⭐ If you find **B_BOX** interesting, feel free to star the repository and follow its development.

 **Built from scratch.
 One line of code at a time.**

+## 📜 License

+**B_BOX** is licensed under the GNU General Public License v3.0 (GPL-3.0).

+Copyright (C) 2026 **lo9manbk**.

+This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+See the `LICENSE` file for the complete license.